2021 Akron Zips football team

 The 2021 Akron Zips football team represented the University of Akron during the 2021 NCAA Division I FBS football season.
 The Zips were led by third-year head coach Tom Arth and played their home games at InfoCision Stadium in Akron, Ohio.
 They competed as members of the East Division of the Mid-American Conference (MAC).

 Arth was fired on November 4, 2021.
 His overall record at Akron was 3–24.

-Previous season

-The Zips finished the 2020 season 1–5 to finish in fourth place in the East Division.